How-to :Troubleshooting API Endpoints Not Visible in Astra Dashboard After Sending Requests via Proxy

 Symptoms

-You've configured your API client (e.g., Hoppscotch, Postman, or cURL) to send requests through the astra-proxy-service, but you're not seeing any API endpoints in the Astra dashboard or inventory after firing the requests in your API Client.
+You have configured your API client (such as Hoppscotch, Postman, or cURL) to send requests through the Astra Proxy Service, but no API endpoints are appearing in the Astra dashboard or inventory.

 Common Causes and Fixes

-The proxy ignores traffic to domains not explicitly allowed.
+API domain is not listed in ALLOWED_HOSTS The proxy ignores traffic to domains that are not explicitly permitted.

 ./astra-cli validate -e env.envBest Practices